sangyuxiaowu/Snipping_OCR/README.md

 - Recognizes Chinese and English characters
 - Recognizes clipboard images
 - Allows drag and drop
+- Focus Mode

 ## Installation

 You can download and unzip the software from the repository's Releases.
 No installation is required.
-We provide standalone versions for windows and versions dependent on the .NET6 framework.
-For the framework-dependent version, you need to install the [.NET8 runtime](https://dotnet.microsoft.com/zh-cn/download/dotnet/8.0).

 ## Usage